 You can adjust the settings on your computer to accept cookies or not.
 You do not need to have Cookies on to use or navigate through many parts of our website.

 Accessing/Revising Personal Information

+The Toronto Biennial of Art takes all reasonable measures to ensure that your personal information is accurate and that it is complete and up-to-date.
 Individuals have full access to any personal information that has been collected about them.
-To access or change any information that is not accurate, email your request to email@example.com.
+To access or change any information that is not accurate, email your request to firstname.lastname@example.org.

 Toronto Biennial of Art

 For detailed information on privacy and your personal information rights, visit the Privacy Commissioner of Canada’s site.